antoinevanmuylder/bridgy-lib/POPL24-related/README.md

 - Agda --bridges typechecks the entire cubical-library (see sec.
 1).
 When the --bridges flag is active, an `hcomp` call reduces to a `mhocom` call instead (see `TC/Primitive/Cubical.hs > primHComp'`), and reduction rules for `mhocom` are used (we wrote those) instead of the ones for `hcomp` (that the --cubical developers wrote).
 This indicates that `mhocom` behaves as expected, at least in the case where its ζ and u argument come from a --cubical invocation of hcomp, i.e. contain trivial bridge information.

 - Agda --bridges typechecks the bridgy library.
 Each time a `transp` reduces at a line of types like `BridgeP/Gel/mhocom`, the "bridge-ful" fragment of the reduction clauses we wrote for `transp` and, in turn, `mhocom` get called.
 In our view, it is unlikely (though not impossible) that these reduction clauses are unsound since typechecking errors would occur quite quickly otherwise.
-Such errors have occured in the past and we fixed them.
+Such errors have occurred in the past and we fixed them.
 What is more possible is a lack of completeness w.r.t the reduction behaviour of transp/mhocom in CH.
 In other words it could be that some definitional equalities involving transp/hcomp are obtainable in CH but not in Agda --bridges.
 Experimenting with Agda --bridges on more complex examples of internal free theorems (future work) could reveal such defects.

 We now explain our implementation of transp/mhocom in more details.